Twin sisters born under an ill-fated prophecy that could bring about the end of all things

 Lord Kildon bowed, picking up the sack again his expression carefully blank.
 About to leave the king spoke further, “How is the other girl...
 Anabel is it?”

 “She is fine, I have a wet nurse attending her,” Nathan replied.

 The king sighed, looking closely at his old friend, “Good, Good, at least she will be some comfort for you.
 Raise her well, Nathan.”
 The king said, waving a hand for Nathan to leave.

 As Nathan Kildon left to return to his mansion, one thought went through his head, “What about Joanne?
 She would have no one to console her if I hadn’t spared Collete.”

 Twenty Three Years Later

 Anabel sat on a wooden bench in the garden admiring the many flowers growing and blooming even this late in the season.
 The garden was her favourite place, where she could sit in solitude alone with her thoughts.
 Anabel looked back at the mansion to see if anyone entered the garden.
 Seeing she was still alone, she took a deep breath closing her eyes.
 She concentrated reaching out, with her mind and senses; seeking for that tell-tale sign.
 The sign that will tell her the whereabouts of her sister.
 She knew Collete lived despite what her father told her over the years.
 An inseparable bond existed between the two that no one else knew about.
-Anabel wasn’t even sure if Collete knew, but Anabel could feel the connection faint but always there.
+Anabel wasn’t even sure if Collete knew, but Anabel did she could feel the connection faint but always there.
 If Collete were to die, Anabel would know about it.